netarc/structured_object/README.md

 * Source: [http://github.com/netarc/structured_object](http://github.com/netarc/structured_object)

-StructuredObject is a tool for defining groups of data to easily serialization and unserialization in a specific format.
+StructuredObject is a extendable tool for declaring structured binary data.
+StructuredObject makes use of ByteBuffer for data types, which can easily be extend for custom types.

 ## Quick Start